The future belongs to those designing their own pathway

 Humanities OR Business Major Option (6)

-Choose one (1) major option from either the Humanities Major or Business Major, as listed below
+Choose one (1) Major option from either the Humanities Major OR Business Major

 To fulfil your student visa requirements, you will need to enrol in 40 credit points per semester.

 Most students undertake four (4) subjects per semester (equivalent to 40 credit points).
 You may however enrol in fewer subjects and extend your degree over a longer period.